+The other half I’m up and around the kitchen cooking, baking, photographing, and shooting a video.
 But I still struggle to get dinner on the table at the last minute.
 OFTEN.
-And I still dread it, quite often.
-How can that be?

-If you’ve ever wondered why there are more recipes for cakes than dinners on this blog, that’s why!
-And since you can’t serve your three children cake for dinner and keep your self-respect (I’ve tried), when all you’ve made all day is cake…
+If you’ve ever wondered why there are more recipes for cakes than dinners on this blog, that’s why.
+And since you can’t serve your three children cake for dinner and keep your self-respect (I’ve tried), when all you’ve made all day is cake.

-You’re scrambling to make dinner!
-So this is the last-minute gluten free pizza that can really save your sorry behind (and mine!).
+This quick gluten free pizza is the last-minute gluten free pizza that can really save my sorry behind.
 When we have nothing planned for dinner but still have a hungry family waiting, this is the recipe to turn to.

 The point is this: you can make yeast free gluten free pizza.
 It can be done at the last minute—and it can be delicious.